Task complexity shapes internal representations and robustness in neural networks: Related work

 \textbf{Similarity of neural network models.} Advances in understanding how different networks or layers encode information have been driven by measures of representational and functional similarity~\cite{klabunde2023similarity}.
 Representational similarity measures assess how activations of intermediate layers differ, whereas functional similarity measures compare the outputs of neural networks with respect to their task.
-Representational similarity measures include SVCCA \cite{Raghu2017SVCCA}, which aligns the subspaces spanned by activations to compare layers or models, RSA \cite{Kriegeskorte2008RSA}, which assesses the geometry of activation patterns by correlating pairwise distance matrices and has been applied to assess the relationship between visual tasks and their task-specific models~\cite{Kshitij2019RSA}, and CKA \cite{Kornblith2019CKA}, which uses kernel methods to produce robust, scale-invariant similarity scores.
+Representational similarity measures include Singular Vector Canonical Correlation Analysis (SVCCA)~\cite{Raghu2017SVCCA}, which aligns the subspaces spanned by activations to compare layers or models, Representational Similarity Analysis (RSA)~\cite{Kriegeskorte2008RSA}, which assesses the geometry of activation patterns by correlating pairwise distance matrices and has been applied to assess the relationship between visual tasks and their task-specific models~\cite{Kshitij2019RSA}, and Centered Kernel Alignment (CKA)~\cite{Kornblith2019CKA}, which uses kernel methods to produce robust, scale-invariant similarity scores.
 On the other hand, within functional similarity measures class, we can highlight types such as: performance, hard prediction~\cite{NIPS2004_92f54963,pmlr-v119-marx20a}, soft-prediction~\cite{NIPS2014_b0c355a9}, or gradient-based~\cite{Li_2021} measures.
 In this work, since we work with a simple MLP, we aim to compare representation through performance analysis and probe the models' internals differently, which can be classified as one of the functional measures.

 \textbf{Task complexity.} The difficulty of learning a task has been studied from both neuroscience and machine learning perspectives.
 Recent empirical studies show that neural networks trained on tasks with high intra-class similarity or fine-grained distinctions tend to learn deeper or more distributed feature hierarchies~\cite{lampinen2024learned}.
 Additionally, Mukherjee et al.~\cite{mukherjee2020does} demonstrated that the modality of the output task plays a crucial role in shaping interpretable object representations.
 It has also been shown that to ensure better learning outcomes, representations may need to be tailored to both task and model to align with the implicit distribution of model and task~\cite{zilly2019quantifyingeffectrepresentationstask}.
 When visually assessing images, one might intuitively conclude that datasets composed of grayscale images—such as MNIST~\cite{mnist} or Fashion-MNIST~\cite{fashionMNIST}—are generally easier to classify than RGB-valued datasets like CIFAR~\cite{cifar}.
 Metrics such as the Structural Similarity Index Measure (SSIM)\cite{wang2004} or Learned Perceptual Image Patch Similarity (LPIPS)\cite{zhang2018features} could serve as proxies to quantify the classification difficulty between image classes.
 However, in this work, we propose using neural network probes instead.
 These probes offer greater generalizability and can be extended beyond images to quantify task difficulty across various domains.